case547/intro-to-algorithms/i-foundations/2-getting-started/problems.md

                 exchange A[j] with A[j-1]
 ```
 ***a.*** Let _A_' denote the output of `Bubblesort(A)`.
 To prove that `Bubblesort` is correct, we need to prove that it terminates and that _A_'[1] ≤ _A_'[2] ≤ ... ≤ _A_'[_n_], where _n_ = _A.length_.
 In order to show that `Bubblesort` actually sorts, what else do we need to prove?

+That the elements in A' are the same as A.

+***b.*** State precisely a loop invariant for the for loop in lines 2–4, and prove that this loop invariant holds.
+Your proof should use the structure of the loop invariant proof presented in this chapter.